A voting booth in Brazil

 “I think it's wishful thinking,” said Thomas Traumann, a journalist, political consultant, and co-author of the book Biografia do Abismo (“Biography of the Abyss”), which examines polarization in Brazil.
 In Sao Paulo, “the mayor debates were so violent that one of the candidates threw a chair on the other one … If this is not polarization, I don't know what is.”

-Speaking with AS/COA’s Luisa Leme, Traumann explained the municipal elections results followed a familiar pattern for the left, spearheaded and dependent on President Luiz Inácio Lula da Silva, and pulled together by hardline Workers’ Party supporters, progressives, and the poor traditionally in Brazil’s North-East.
+Speaking with AS/COA’s Luisa Leme, Traumann explained the municipal elections results followed a familiar pattern for the left, dependent on President Luiz Inácio Lula da Silva, and pulled together by hardline Workers’ Party supporters, progressives, and the poor traditionally in Brazil’s North-East.
 For the opposition, however, this cycle showed strength, said Traumann.
 “No doubt that opposition won the election.
 But the point is the opposition is split, because the traditional right is not strong enough to lead the radical right that is now represented by Pablo Marçal.”
 The true winner, Traumann pointed out, was Congress and parties known as the Centrão.

 With centrist candidates finding it hard to break through in big cities and given the popularity of firebrand right-wing mayoral candidate Pablo Marçal—who was the one hit with a chair after taunting one of his opponents on a debate stage—Traumann predicted there would be “an insurgent, rogue candidate” who disrupts the 2026 presidential elections with 10 to 15 percent of support.